 From the perspective of Seattle Sperm Bank and other licensed fertility clinics, there are multiple risks involved with looking for donor sperm using social media.
 These include:

-Potential legal issues.
 Some U.S. states do not have defined laws for parentage, so parental rights can become potentially contentious when an alternative sperm donor is used.
 For instance, in some states, it can be difficult to define whether a person is legally a donor or actually a potential co-parent.
 There are three potential risks here: donors could be burdened with unwanted parental responsibilities; parent(s) may find they have unexpected, and unwanted, shared rights with their donor; and partners may find they have no parenting rights at all.
 In contrast, all SSB donors willingly sign away parental rights, and we offer second parent adoption letters to provide full coverage for all parents involved.

-The timing of insemination is critical.
 To be successful, insemination must occur in the window of fertilization near ovulation.
 Having samples available can be a problem if you can’t meet your donor on time or if they are unresponsive, too busy, or change their mind.
 To ensure you have semen samples precisely when you need them, SSB will send a 14-day shipping tank to your home so you’ll have your samples ready should ovulation occur early, late, or right on time.
 This offers you a greater chance of getting pregnant in less time.
 Alternatively, we work closely with fertility clinics, midwives, and other healthcare professionals to schedule tank deliveries for when they are needed.

 For all these reasons, purchasing or receiving donor sperm via social media or directly from a donor cannot be considered safe or advisable.
 Using donor sperm from a licensed sperm bank, on the other hand, has proven to be a safe and effective method of conceiving a child.
-If you have questions about using a sperm donor, or have questions about safely using a known donor, please contact us at email@example.com or (206) 588-1484.
+If you have questions about using a sperm donor or have questions about safely using a known donor, please contact us at email@example.com or (206) 588-1484.